jiwon-emily-lee/machine_learning_os/README.md

 # machine_learning_os
 ---
-This repository is for machine learning study
+This repository is for studying machine learning.

 ### contains such machine learning algorithms